 Dermal tissues of multicellular organisms

-Most multicellular organisms have tissues, called dermal tissues, that form a ‘skin’ to an organism.
-These cells and tissues will be considered anatomically in a later chapter but they generally are tightly bound cells (no spaces between them) so that they collectively form a boundary to the organism.
+Most multicellular organisms have groups of cells, called dermal tissues, that form a ‘skin’ to an organism.
+These cells / tissues will be considered anatomically in a later chapter but they generally are cells tightly bound to each other (no spaces between them) so that they collectively form a boundary to the organism.
 Often these cells have different components in their cell wall (e.g., cutin, suberin, lignin) and/or produce a secretion on the outside (cuticle, see below) that is important to their functioning.
 Additionally, many multicellular organisms produce structures, organs, that have specialized boundaries that are significant to their role.
-Most common of these are organs associated with reproduction, e.g., spore cases (sporangia), fruits and seeds.
+In inanimate life the most common of these are organs associated with reproduction, e.g., spore cases (sporangia), fruits and seeds.
 The ‘skin’ of these structures may be important in protecting the structures inside, e.g., the sporangium of mosses, the outside of an acorn (a fruit wall), the seed coat of apple seeds (in the latter two cases it is lignin depositions in the cell walls of dermal cells that are particularly important).
-The ‘skin’ of reproductive structures must eventually open up and allow the dispersal/release of its contents and sometimes features of the ‘skin’ actively participates in dispersing its contents (see discussion below on ‘explosive’ movements).
+The ‘skin’ of reproductive structures must eventually open up and allow the dispersal/release of its contents and sometimes features of the ‘skin’ actively participate in dispersing its contents (see discussion below on ‘explosive’ movements).
 In other situations, the permeability of the coating, in particular how much water/oxygen enters, can significantly influence the behavior of the enclosed structures.

 Fig. 7 Nostoc, a cyanobacterium, can form spherical structures up to several centimeters in extent (left photo), the result of polysaccharide secretions.
-This photo on the right shows the filaments of the algae, the spaces in between the filament are filled with polysaccharide hydrogel secretions.
+The photo on the right shows the filaments of the algae, the spaces in between the filaments are filled with polysaccharide hydrogel secretions.

 Most plants, who are terrestrial organisms exposed to a drying atmosphere, have a coating on the outside called a cuticle (Figure 8) that lessens water loss.
 The cuticle is a complex mix of chemicals including cutin (mentioned above as a component of some cell walls) and other similar (hydrophobic) constituents.
 The cuticle is much more impermeable to water (it has a high resistance to water movement) than the membrane because it is substantially thicker and also because proteins do not span across it.
 The cuticle’s high resistance to water movement is significant because it lessens water loss from plants to the atmosphere.
 However, the cuticle is also impermeable to gases, in particular carbon dioxide, and this feature has important consequences for photosynthesizing plants.
 The cuticle is produced by the cells on the outside of the plant, and the outer part of the cell walls of these cells have extensive deposits of cutin.
 In addition, hydrophobic materials are deposited completely outside of the cell wall (outside the area where cellulose microfibrils are present).
 The mechanism whereby materials can be deposited outside of the cell walls is not completely understood.